noel-castillo/EventTrackerProject/README.md

 | `PhotoshootImage`       | `POST api/users/{email}/photoshoots/{psId}/images`          | Add an image to a photoshoot                   |
 | `Void`                  | `DELETE api/users/{email}/photoshoots/{psId}/images/{imgId}`| Delete a image in a photoshoot                 |

-### Topics Covered/Learning Objectives
+### Topics Covered

-* Create a MySql DB table
+* Creating a database with MySQL Workbench
-* Create a JPA Project
+* Create a JPA Project and Spring Boot Project
-* Create a Java entity class POJO that models your database table.
+* Map all entities and relationships according to the database model
-* Map a POJO using JPA.
+* Object Relational Mapping
-* Configure a Spring Boot app to publish a REST API.
+* Spring Data JPA
-* Use Spring REST annotations.
+* RESTFul Services
-* Use Spring Data JPA to perform all CRUD operations.
+* HTTP Request and Response objects
-* Send and receive JSON.
+* JUnit 5: Test driven development